Maycon1993/Devices-docs/surface-hub/surface-hub-windows10-eos-migration.md

 ## End of support overview

 - Windows 10 Team Edition reaches end of support on **October 14, 2025**.
 - Surface Hub 2S devices still running Team Edition must be migrated to Microsoft Teams Rooms on Windows to continue receiving updates and support.
-Surface Hub v1 devices cannot be migrated.
+- Surface Hub v1 devices still running Team Edition will no longer be supported.
+You must upgrade to a newer Surface Hub device.
 - Microsoft Teams Rooms and Teams Rooms Pro Management software will also stop supporting Windows 10 after this date.
 - The Microsoft Teams app will no longer be accessible on **Surface Hub v1** and **Surface Hub 2S** devices running Windows 10 Team Edition.
 - The Microsoft Teams 1.0 client is deprecated; devices relying on it are no longer functional.